-Description of a Student Member’s Role
+Description of a Staff and Student Member’s Role

 The CSRB adjudicates cases in which a student is alleged to have violated the Student Code of Conduct.
 The Board determines responsibility and assigns sanctions when appropriate.
-The student members of the Board also engage in educational programming efforts to raise awareness of community standards conflict resolution opportunities and adjudication procedures.
+The staff and student members of the Board also engage in educational programming efforts to raise awareness of community standards conflict resolution opportunities and adjudication procedures.

 - Attend any pre-semester and ongoing training sessions as scheduled